-CONDOS AT THE CROSSROAD OF OLD-MONTREAL AND GRIFFINTOWN
+CONDOS AT THE CROSSROADS OF OLD-MONTREAL AND GRIFFINTOWN

 BARS AND TAVERNS OF OLD MONTREAL

 Night owls have a reason to celebrate when it comes to Old Montreal's nightlife.
 The district's many bars are popular destinations for the city's cutting-edge crowd.

 Adjacent to the Auberge Saint-Gabriel, Le Velvet is one of the city’s coolest clubs, an intimate lounge spot in a chic, versatile space, the ideal place for intimate conversations or dancing the night away.
 The bar serves up all the classics, and the bartenders will gladly pour you one of the hotspot’s legendary specialty cocktails.

 Taverne Gaspar has a spectacular view of Montreal’s Old Port and the Saint Lawrence River.
 The experienced bartenders are extremely accommodating, happy to concoct made-to-order cocktails, recommend a wine from the tavern’s selection of private imports, or help you choose an artisanal beer or specialty bourbon from their impressive collections.
 Sit back and enjoy a drink in a traditional tavern setting, accompanied by an eclectic classic rock, indie, blues, and folk soundtrack.